 For the sprinkles, you will want classic rods or “jimmies”.
 Any other sprinkles will muddy the batter.
 In this batch, I used Miami Dolphins colors (my husband’s team) and 49ers colors (the team closest to where I live).
 But obviously, you can use colors for the Super Bowl teams, your favorite team, etc. in these cupcakes!

 If you’re looking for specific team colors, you can usually find them online.
-Or, go to a craft store like Michael’s and Joann Fabrics which usually have individual sprinkle colors for sale.
+Or, go to a craft store which usually have individual sprinkle colors for sale.
 I just bought teal, orange, red, and gold sprinkles from Michael’s and mixed them myself!

 Bake the cupcakes